bmerry/sunsniff/README.md

 ## Supported hardware

 So far I've only tested this with my personal setup.
 I'm hoping other devices will work too.
 If it works for you, please let me know.
+Note that it's unlikely to work with the 3-phase inverters, as they use different registers.

 - Inverter: Sunsynk 5 kW (Sunsynk-5K-SG01LP1)
 - Dongle: unbranded Inteless dongle (it has red and green lights).
 Apparently